mateussouzaweb/nicedeck/README.md

 Some features of NiceDeck:

-- Automatic installation of recomended softwares for general usage, gaming and console emulation (see below).
+- Automatic installation of recomended softwares for general usage, gaming and console emulation (see list below).
-- You can choose the softwares and emulators to install.
+- Ability to choose the softwares and emulators to install.
-- Official installation via flatpak on available applications (because is easier to use and automatically updates).
+- Official installation via flatpak on available applications (because is easier to use and updates automatically).
 - Each software is independent and is maintaned / updated directly by their developers.
 - Opinated and simplified structure for emulators, where you should see only the ``ROMs`` and ``BIOS`` folders for the emulators that you installed.
 - Installed programs will be available on the ``Steam Library``, allowing usage on ``Gaming Mode`` at Steam Deck.
 Nice covers are also expected.
 - A correct and workable ``EmulationStation DE`` settings, with systems and finder rules to run games with flatpak in all emulators.
+- Originally created for Steam Deck, but works on almost any Linux distro.

 ## Installation and Usage